We are open to new members.

 We stay together, take turns to cook and we contribute food and money to the pot.
 We're all present from the beginning, when the circle is opened, to the end, when it is closed.

-The retreat camp is at a pleasant site in Somerset, UK.
+The retreat camp is generally at a pleasant site in Somerset, UK.
 Bring a tent, van or caravan and useful bits.
 If you're coming, you'll receive details closer to the time.

 At meetings and the camp, we work from around 10am to 5-6pm each day, with breaks, with some flexibility - we keep going until we're complete.
 It's a process.
 On the last day of the camp we sometimes go out to a special place for some 'normal time' together.

 Longterm, we support the starting of similar groups in other parts of Britain, Europe and the world.
 This needs working out thoughtfully and organically.
 We don't insist on other groups replicating our practices, though to cooperate with you we would expect matching standards and intent, together with sufficient points of connection and agreement to make the relationship work.

 If flying alongside interests you, more details here.